ConnectionMaster/datadog-utils/README.md

 ## Moving Parts & Functions

 ### Files:
-* `datadog_api.go` -- Imports the Datadog API client, & uses it to make calls to our Datadog instances
+* `datadog_api.go` -- Imports the Datadog API client, & handles the API calls
 * `helpers.go`     -- A home for helper functions that allow us to work through some of the idiocyncracies in Datadog's API
 * `main.go`        -- Self-explanatory.
 It takes all the user inputs & calls all the things.
 ---